 If the first proposal is well within the client’s expectation, or exceeds it, then both the client and the designer have a reason to feel good about their relationship and continue it on a high note.
 Even if the first proposal is not 100% spot on and the client requests a revision, being on the right track means so much to both parties.

 The first feedback session is the most difficult for the designer.
-No matter how well prepared we are, and no matter how well we did our research, presenting that first proposal is always nerve-wrecking.
-Designers simply can’t predict how the client is going to respond until we experience it.
+No matter how well prepared we are, and no matter how much research we did, presenting that first proposal is always nerve-wrecking.
+Designers simply can’t predict how the client is going to respond.
 After that first feedback session, designers learn how the clients communicate their concerns and desires on concrete examples.
 There’s a huge difference between clients who share their concerns with an open mind and respect towards the professional, and ones that speak as if they’re experts on the subject themselves—in prescriptive, demanding terms.

 If the designer doesn’t appreciate the client’s manner of providing feedback, they can guide them toward a more constructive way of communication, by providing examples.
 My “Welcome Guide” includes an entire chapter on providing feedback, and I’d recommend that designers don’t wait until the first feedback session before they teach their clients how to do it.